 Let us come before him with thanksgiving.

 On September 6, 1620, the Mayflower set sail from Plymouth, England, with 102 passengers.
-Sixty-six days later, it anchored at Cape Cod.
 “God sifted out a hundred and two seeds from the civilization of Europe to plant a new nation on these shores,” wrote Longfellow.

-Forty-nine of those 102 Pilgrims died that first year—victims of malnutrition, disease, and brutal New England weather.
+A year later forty-nine of the 102 were dead—victims of malnutrition, disease, and exposure to harsh New England weather.

-Even so, that autumn they celebrated their first harvest in the New World with a three-day festival of thanksgiving.
+Even so, that autumn the Pilgrims celebrated their first harvest in the New World with a three-day festival of thanksgiving.

-We, the richly-blessed descendants of those immigrants, lift our voices in praise and our hearts in gratitude.
+And to many more today as we, the richly-blessed descendants of those immigrants lift our voices in praise and our hearts in gratitude.